 Initializes the PulseBlasterESR-PRO board.
 Needs to be called before calling any functions using the device.
-Returns a negative number on an error or 0 on success.
+It returns a 0 on success or a negative number on an error.

 '''

-int pb_close();
+int pb close();

 '''

 Releases the PulseBlasterESR-PRO board.
 Needs to be called as last command in pulse program.
-Returns a negative number on an error or 0 on success.
+It returns a 0 on success or a negative number on an error.